Adapting your home: The Kitchen

 There are a number of devices that you can use to make it easier to prepare food with one hand.
 For example:

-An Occupational Therapist or your local Social Services maybe able to trial aids and gadgets with you to make life easier.
-Alternatively you can get advice privately from an Occupational Therapist who can assess your difficulties and recommended aids and possible changes you could make at home.
+An NHS occupational therapist or your local Social Services may be able to trial aids and gadgets with you to make life easier.
+Alternatively, if you are self-funding you can get advice privately from an independent occupational therapist who can assess your difficulties, recommend aids and discuss possible changes you could make at home.

 Designing an accessible kitchen